gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbolswap/readme.md

                 stheo   ypl.q
                 cwrau   xbv,z
                 - problem existing layer and diacrits clash
-                - combo feature might cause problems more likely by using the swap hand or new layer qmk feature
+                - combo feature might cause problems
+                - SH_OS onshot fails for  I, P and H more likely by using the swap hand or new layer qmk feature
                 - new base layer necessary
                         - without home row mods